pism/pism/README.rst

 `Potsdam Institute for Climate Impact Research (PIK) <pik_>`_.
 UAF developers are based in the `Snow, Ice, and Permafrost Group <sip_>`_ at the `Geophysical Institute <gi_>`_.

-Please see ``ACKNOWLEDGE.rst`` and ``doc/funding.csv`` for how to acknowledge the use of PISM and a list of grants supporting PISM development.
+Please see PISM's manual https://www.pism.io/docs/citing for how to acknowledge the use of PISM and PISM's funding sources.
+If the manual is not available, please refer to the file ``doc/sphinx/citing/index.rst`` in the PISM repository.

 Homepage
 --------